elvirathart/hackathon/index.md

 __Uitleg command:__
 <br />
 “-d” flag specifies that the container should execute in the background.<br />
-“--name” option assigns the container’s name, i.e., “postgresCont”.<br />
+“\-\-name” option assigns the container’s name, i.e., “postgresCont”.<br />
 “-p” assigns the port for the container i.e. “5432:5432”.<br />
 “-e POSTGRES_PASSWORD” configures the password to be “pass123”.<br />
 “postgres” is the official Docker image.<br />